Cape Breton University

 Founded 1974 | Sydney, NS

-Cape Breton University is dedicated to supporting local communities and the region’s emerging industries, focusing on community involvement and entrepreneurship.
-The university has a strong relationship with the island’s Indigenous communities—the school was the first in Canada to offer a Mi’kmaq studies program.
-In 2021, CBU announced the establishment of $500,000 in scholarships for students of African Nova Scotian descent.
+Students from more than 80 countries study at Nova Scotia’s Cape Breton University, which is dedicated to supporting local communities and emerging regional industries and has a focus on community involvement and entrepreneurship.
+The university has a strong relationship with the island’s Indigenous communities: the school was the first in Canada to offer a Mi’kmaq studies program.
+To help fulfill community needs, CBU launched a 16-month accelerated bachelor of social work program in 2023, as well as two new accelerated bachelor of education programs.
 CBU is strengthening its online course options and offering a select number of courses for credit, certificate or curiosity.

 “Cape Breton University is an innovative and community-oriented university,” says president David Dingwall.
 “We strive to create graduates who are solution-oriented problem solvers.
 Our purpose is to support our students and shape successful graduates both domestically and globally.”